LWJGL/lwjgl3-www/README.md

 We recommend [Visual Studio Code](https://code.visualstudio.com/) with the following plugins:

-- Babel ES6/ES7
-- vscode-flow-ide
+- flow-for-vscode
 - Prettier

 Other useful plugins:

-- Babelrc
-- stylefmt
-- EditorConfig for VS Code
-- npm
 - npm Intellisense
 - SCSS IntelliSense
-- vscode-icons
-- gitignore
-- Git History (git log)

 We also recommend enabling auto-save onWindowChange for faster HMR (simply Alt/Cmd+Tab).
-In VSCode add the following in your config:
+In VSCode add the following in the user settings:

 ```json
 {